luevano/pyssg/README.md

 ```sh
 pyssg -s src_dir -d dst_dir -i
 ```
+You do not have to create any directories, in advance, the command above will do it.
+Actually for the moment I will encourage you to **not create** any directories in advance.

 That creates the desired directories with the basic templates that can be edited as desired (see variables available for Jinja below).
 Place your `*.md` files somewhere inside the source directory (`src_dir` in the command above), but outside of the `templates` directory.
 It accepts sub-directories.